lyttdaj20/starting-out-with-python-4th-edition-solutions/README.txt

 Solutions to end of chapter exercises in Starting Out with Python® 4th Edition, by Tony Gaddis.
-All exercises completed by me.
+All exercises completed by me

 Each file is numbered by Chapter and Exercise Number (e.g. 05-02 is Exercise 2 in Chapter 5)